 The best time to plan for the unexpected is when you’re healthy.
 Why?
 Because if you become ill, your options are more limited.

-If you have disability insurance or health-care benefits through your employer, it’s important to understand exactly what those benefits cover.
+If you have disability insurance or employee benefits through work, it’s important to understand exactly what those cover.
 And for how long.
-It’s a good idea to review your disability policy or health-care benefits.
-Compare them with the features of a critical illness insurance plan.
-You might want to compare:
+Then, review and compare them with the features of critical illness insurance.
+Compare things like:

 - Maximum benefit amounts

 - Employment requirements (e.g. you can't take benefits with you when you leave your job)